writingmate/vibe-marketing/blog/ai-content-writer-prompt.md

    * For comparisons: prefer simple prose lists instead of tables

-   * Insert image placeholders after major sections: `(image placeholder Ã¢ÂÂ describe what the image should illustrate)`
+   * Insert image placeholders after major sections: `(image placeholder ÃÂ¢ÃÂÃÂ describe what the image should illustrate)`

 4. **Conclusion with soft call to action**: